-The Board prohibits students from possessing and bringing weapons and replicas of weapons into any school district buildings, onto school property, to any school sponsored activity, and onto any public vehicle providing transportation to school or a school-sponsored activity.
+The Board prohibits students from possessing and bringing weapons and replicas of weapons into any school district buildings, onto school property, to any school-sponsored activity, and onto any public vehicle providing transportation to school or a school-sponsored activity or while the student is coming to or from school.[2][3]

-The school district shall expel for a period of not less than one (1) year any student who violates this weapons policy.
+The Board shall expel for a period of not less than one (1) year any student who violates this weapons policy.
 Such expulsion shall be given in conformance with formal due process proceedings required by law and Board policy.
-The Superintendent may recommend modifications of such expulsion requirement on a case-bycase basis.
+The Superintendent may recommend modifications of such expulsion requirement on a case-by-case basis.[2][4]